ElementsProject/lightning/doc/lightning-close.7.md

 * "100%": our next proposal will be 3000.
 This is the most relaxed case when we quickly accept the peer's proposal.
 The default is "50%".

+*wrong_funding_txid* can only be specified if both sides have offered the "shutdown_wrong_funding" feature (enabled by the **experimental-shutdown-wrong-funding** option): it must be a transaction id followed by a colon then the output number.
+Instead of negotiating a shutdown to spend the expected funding transaction, the shutdown transaction will spend this output instead.
+This is only allowed if this peer opened the channel and the channel is unused: it can rescue openings which have been manually miscreated.

 The peer needs to be live and connected in order to negotiate a mutual close.
 The default of unilaterally closing after 48 hours is usually a